Blendify/blender-manual/trunk/blender_docs/manual/physics/soft_body/collisions.rst

-You can set up your collision so that edges and even faces are included in the collision calculation (*Image 3d*).
+You can set up your collision so that edges and even faces are included in the collision calculation Fig. Image 3d.
 The collision is then calculated differently.
 It is checked whether the edge or face intersects with the collision object, the collision zones are not used.